goggledefogger/animals-on-things/UI.md

-# User Interface Description Document: Pets-On-Things (Phase 1)
+# User Interface Description Document: Animals-On-Things

-This document outlines the user interface design for the initial phase of the Pets-On-Things application, focusing on a playful and simple approach using persistent anonymous user identification via browser storage.
+This document outlines the user interface design for the Animals-On-Things application, focusing initially on Phase 1 (playful/simple, persistent anonymous ID) and outlining future additions.

+## Phase 1 UI Elements

 -   **Layout Structure**
     -   Primarily a single-column layout on desktop, ensuring a straightforward vertical flow.